fltk-rs/fltk-theme/README.md

 A theming crate for fltk-rs.
 - The widget themes are based on work by [Remy Oukaour](https://github.com/roukaour/viz-brain-visualizer) and [Rangi42](https://github.com/Rangi42/tilemap-studio).
 - The color themes are based on work by [Greg Ercolano](https://groups.google.com/g/fltkgeneral/c/3A5VC_854ok/m/sDpJsmuLBAAJ).
+- The fleet color themes are based on [CyprinusCarpio FLEET library](https://github.com/CyprinusCarpio/fleet).
 - Some of the widget schemes are based on work by the NTK GUI library, others are nouveau.

 ## Definitions